mileweb/docs-content-cdn/docs/edge-logic/multiple-origins.md

   ...
 }
 ```
 When both `header-a` and `header-b` are present in the request, only `has-header-b` will be added to the response.
 This is not a bug, just how NGINX works.
-But it can be confusing to new users.
+However, this behavior can be confusing to new users.
 *   Due to the issue mentioned above, you are recommended to refrain from using any declarative directive in `if` blocks, unless there is no other way around.
-This makes the configuration more readable, especially to people who are not NGINX expert.
-The example above can be rewritten in the way below to achieve the desired result:
+This makes the configuration more readable, especially to people who are not NGINX experts.
+The example above can be rewritten as follows to achieve the desired result:
 ```nginx
 location / {
   if ($http_header_a != '') {